neuefische/wd-flipped-classroom-curriculum/sessions/css-basics/README.md

 ## Activate prior knowledge of students

-We should not assume that students already have prior knowledge for CSS.
+We should not assume that students already have prior knowledge of CSS.
 But you can go into it knowing that we've already learned how to structure our web page with HTML and will now understand how to style those elements.

 ### Which previously learned concepts will be utilized in this session?